Chris Long supports Malcolm Jenkins during anthem protest

-PHILADELPHIA (AP) — Chris Long, the Philadelphia defensive end who grew up in Charlottesville, Virginia, put his arm around teammate Malcolm Jenkins as a show of unity during the national anthem before the Eagles' exhibition game Thursday night against Buffalo.
+PHILADELPHIA (AP) — Chris Long, the Philadelphia defensive end who grew up in Charlottesville, Virginia, put his arm around teammate Malcolm Jenkins as a show of unity during the national anthem for the second straight week Thursday night.

 Jenkins stood with his right fist raised in the air as he's done since last season.
-Long was to his right with his left arm on Jenkins' shoulder.
+He was surrounded by Long, who is white, and Rodney McLeod and Najee Goode.
+Ron Brooks took a knee behind them.

 Jenkins has been outspoken against racial injustice and has worked with law enforcement to try to better the situation.

-Long, who starred in Charlottesville in high school at St. Anne's-Belfield and went to the University of Virginia, was critical of white nationalists and the violence in his hometown last week.
+Long, who starred in Charlottesville in high school at St. Anne's-Belfield and went to the University of Virginia, was critical of white nationalists and the violence in his hometown two weeks ago.

-Eagles cornerback Ron Brooks took a knee during the anthem.
-Brooks wasn't in uniform because of a hamstring injury.
+It wasn't immediately clear if anyone on the Miami Dolphins' sideline protested.

 More AP NFL: www.pro32.ap.org and www.twitter.com/AP_NFL